by Thad Presley

 “Sergeant, this puke eater does not deserve to be shot in the front.
 He is a coward and should be killed as one.”

 “God Damn it, Hicksville, I do the thinking around here.
-Now do it the way I want you to do it or step back in line.”
+Now do it the way I want you or step back in line.”

 Corporal Hicks shouldered his M16-A2.
 Then, he lowered the weapon.
 “I can’t do it, not with him looking at me.”